Software Engineer Salary Negotiation: How To Negotiate A Software Engineer Job Offer

 Five Key Steps to Negotiate a Software Engineer Job Offer

 Before you begin negotiating your software engineer salary, it's important to understand how to navigate the process so you can increase your chance of success.
-Overall, it’s best to avoid starting the software engineer salary negotiation until you have an offer in hand; this gives you more leverage to negotiate.
+Overall, it’s best to avoid starting the software engineer salary negotiation until you have an offer in hand because this gives you more leverage to negotiate.

 1) Understand the Components of Your Software Engineer Job Offer